 </script>

-PassescapejsAfter filter processing, evenuser.UserNameincluding such as'or"will be safely encoded to prevent potential damage to JavaScript strings, ensuring the normal execution and security of the script.
+ByescapejsAfter the filter has processed, evenuser.UserNameincluding such'or"characters that may break JavaScript strings will also be safely encoded to ensure the normal execution and security of the script.

-In addition to using filters for individual variables, the Anqi CMS also providesautoescapeTag, allowing you to enable or disable automatic HTML escaping in specific blocks of the template.
+In addition to using filters for individual variables, Anqi CMS also providesautoescapeThe tag allows you to enable or disable automatic HTML escaping in a specific block of the template.

 {% autoescape off %}